wwwlicious/servicestack-introspec-servicecop/readme.md

 For some background on why this important and the philosphy of ServiceCop, see Rich Hickeys talk on Spec-ulation https://youtu.be/oyLBGkS5ICk?t=4177

+## Quick start

+1. Clone the repo
+2. Build the project
+3. Have a copy of the [consul binary](http://consul.io) and a local agent running.
+You can run an in-memory instance with the following command:

+	`consul.exe agent -dev -advertise="127.0.0.1"`

+4. Start servicecop.exe

+Servicecop will now listen for any services registered with consul and validate them.
+When a service fails validation, the service will be suspended and the validation failures added to the suspension information.

+In addition, servicecop.exe sets up endpoints where you can submit your servicestack service urls or introspec documents

 ## Rules

 There are two main types of rules.

-* Contract Rules - these are always enforced unless explicit exceptions are added.
+1. Contract Rules - these are always enforced unless explicit exceptions are added.
 For details on adding exceptions [see here](./RuleExceptions.md)
-* Consistency Rules - these are rules that are optional, ocnfigarable and intended to allow consistency of all your services in a variety of categories.
+2. Consistency Rules - these are rules that are optional, configurable and intended to promote best practice and consistency for all your services in a global context.

 The packaged rules include all contract rules plus consistency rules covering naming, documentation, versioning, unbounded results, plugins and security/authentication.